 Caribbean Beach Resort Fact Sheet Moderate Resort

-The CBR has guest rooms in colorful 2-story buildings on the shores of a 42 acre lake.
-The buildings are grouped in 5 villages: Barbados, Martinique, Aruba, Jamaica, and Trinidad.
+The CBR has guest rooms in colorful 2-story buildings on the shores of a 42-acre lake.
+The buildings are grouped in 6 villages: Barbados, Martinique, Aruba, Jamaica, Trinidad North, and Trinidad South.
 Each building contains 64 guest rooms.
-Each village has its own pool, white sand beach with hammocks and playground, laundry facilities, bus stop, and parking area.
-There are no elevators in any of the buildings.
-Guests who are unable to use stairs should request 1st floor rooms.
-All common facilities are wheelchair accessible.
+Each village has its own pool, white sand beach with hammocks and playgrounds, laundry facilities, bus stop, and parking area.

-The centerpiece of CBR is its 45-acre lake, Barefoot Bay, surrounded by a 1.1-mile promenade which connects to winding paths leading to all guest rooms and common areas.
-The promenade is superb for strolling, jogging, and bicycling.
-In the center of the lake is Caribbean Cay, an island with a play gorund, picnic area and beautiful foliage.
+The centerpiece of CBR is its 45-acre lake, Barefoot Bay, surrounded by a 1.1-mile promenade that connects to winding paths leading to all guest rooms and common areas.
+The promenade is great for strolling, jogging, and bicycling.
+In the center of the lake is Caribbean Cay, an island with a playground, picnic area, and lots of lush foliage.
 Caribbean Cay is connected to the promenade on each side by a footbridge.
-The lake, island, lush vegetation, colorful buildings, and attractive landscaping combine to create a feast for the eye and spirit.
-Tip: arrange for a Mickey-delivered wake-up call, and then go jogging or for a stroll on the promenade at sunrise.

 Be sure to refer to the resort map when making reservations.
 The closest buildings to OPR are in Martinique (in order of closeness: buildings 26, 25, and 24).
 The farthest buildings are in parts of Trinidad (buildings 37-39).
 The villages of Aruba and Jamaica are across the lake from OPR; some buildings (44-46 and 51-53) in those villages are reasonably close.
 If you wish, you can drive from your room to OPR, or use the internal bus.